jsonresume/resume-cli/README.md

     resume export [myresume.extension]

-Exports your resume locally in a stylized html, markdown, text, or pdf format.
+Exports your resume locally in a stylized html, markdown, or pdf format.

 To select one of the available themes use the `--theme <theme>` flag.